Guest Post Submission Guidelines

-Length & Content: Articles should fall between 1,000 - 2,000 words, should contain actionable advice or detailed information, and should be written to a professional standard (though there’s no need to sanitize your personal writing voice, of course).
+Length & Content: Articles should fall between 1,000 - 2,000 words, should contain actionable advice or detailed information, and should be written to a professional standard.
+You can find examples of previously published guest posts by clicking here.

 Author: The author of the post should be a fiction writer themselves or otherwise connected to the fiction writing industry (e.g. an editor, writing coach, cover designer, etc.).
 Any experience level is welcome.

 Purpose: The main focus of the article should be to inform or inspire my audience.
 Any articles stuffed with self-promotion will not be considered, though the occasional link to a helpful article or resource is a-okay.

 Formatting: Articles featuring lists, headers, bullet points, and other engaging formatting are preferred.

 Availability: Articles should be unique to Well-Storied.
 They should not be published elsewhere online, though you’re welcome to tease the article on your own site or in your newsletter with a link to the full copy on the Well-Storied blog.

 Self-Promo: Please include a brief bio with your article that contains a headshot and links to your website, social media, and/or available books, services, or resources.

 You represent and warrant that this is your original work and not plagiarized and contains no objectionable or libelous material.
 You indemnify and hold Well-Storied and Kristen Kieffer personally harmless against any suits, claims, causes of action, expenses or costs of any kind including legal fees arising out of the content of the original work.